 Kirk joined Google as their Global Head of Creative Capability Development in 2012.
 He approaches this in two ways – by partnering on projects where the team recognises they need to disrupt their thinking to develop new options, and also by training Googlers on the techniques and approaches that help them be even more creative on demand, when it’s needed most.
 Kirk Built Google’s Magic Academy, a revered programme to help make creativity as valued a part of Googlers’ toolkit as knowledge and technical based skills.
 He believes that technology doesn’t innovate, people innovate.
 But technology is an amazing tool that allows us to move faster, be braver and to disrupt more often.

 Kirk has been a mentor to The Hope Fund for Cancer Research, helping some of the. world’s most respected biologists, geneticists and Nobel prize winners, to disrupt traditional thinking.
-He has also led workshops at Wharton business school and Stanford, to help senior executives unlock even more creativity in themselves and their teams.
-Kirk is proud to be mentoring some of the athletes and support teams at Team GB in the run up to Tokyo 2020(21).
+He has also led workshops at the business schools at Wharton and Stanford, to help senior executives unlock even more creativity in themselves and their teams.
+Kirk is proud to have mentored some of the athletes and support teams at Team GB for the Tokyo Olympics 2020/21.

 Earlier in his career, Kirk worked in commercial media.
 He was was the Head of Network Commercial Operations (Radio and Digital) for Global Radio and Director of Digital for Sky, in 2010 he took an assertive step towards his current space when he joined ?What If!
 Innovation Partners.
 Overseeing Corporate Innovation Capability and Transformation, he initially worked with partners in joining innovation with business strategy.
 Growing within the organisation, Kirk would soon operate at board level, developing programmes for enhancing the relationship between culture and innovation, and creating and delivering the training to help individuals best realise their potential.
 Here, he would delve further into the connection between culture and behaviour and their attendant effects on positive innovation.